OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Related Work

 \subsection{CSCW Research and Generative AI Opportunities in OSINT}

 OSINT investigations are inherently complex, requiring the collection and analysis of large volumes of data as part of a sensemaking process to extract meaningful insights \cite{venkatagiri2019groundtruth, dailey_dispersants_2015,alharthi_2021}.
 Collaboration can enhance these efforts by dividing up workloads and integrating diverse perspectives \cite{fisher2012distributed}.
 Previous HCI and CSCW research has studied various approaches to collaborative and crowdsourced investigative work, including top-down strategies \cite{alcaidinho_2017_investigation}, bottom-up explorations \cite{huang_2015_investigation}, and hybrid methods \cite{venkatagiri2021crowdsolve}.
 Belghith et al. studied ``social OSINT'' --- i.e., the growing landscape of competitive and cooperative OSINT-themed events --- and characterized it as a community of practice with a culture of transparency and collaboration \cite{belghith_compete_2022}.
+This model with overlapping goals of training and delivering real-world value also closely relates to growing HCI research on how trained and well-supported crowds can handle complex investigations \cite{venkatagiri2021crowdsolve, venkatagiri2023cosint, mukhopadhyay2024osint}.
 Existing systems like Newstrition \cite{news} and CAPER \cite{aliprandi_caper_nodate} facilitate expert collaboration in specific contexts like information verification and prevention of organized crime, but there is potential to expand to non-experts through the use of AI tools \cite{doroudi_toward_2016, mukhopadhyay2024osint}.

-AI can support OSINT analysts' efforts by automating parts of the intelligence cycle, such as using machine learning models for data classification and anomaly detection \cite{brown_reflection_2014, evangelista2021systematic, vinayakumar2018detecting}.
-However, current AI and machine learning tools in OSINT face challenges due to the lack of focus on real-world applications and inadequate integration with existing intelligence tools \cite{browne2024systematic}.
-Analysts often lack the technical background to understand AI outcomes, which hinders trust and usability \cite{de2015assessing, haughey2020misinformationbeat}.
-Moreover, AI solutions fail to address key aspects of intelligence work, such as planning and collaboration \cite{Dorton2021CollaborativeHS, browne_systematic_2024}.
-Browne et al. speculate that LLMs can support multiple phases of the Intelligence cycle, but no such tools were included in their review \cite{browne2024systematic}.
-We address the need for developing successful tools through effective integration into the analyst’s workflow and bridging the “socio-technical gap” \cite{ackerman2000intellectual}.